Sevenninetwo/AI_Calendar_Agent/README.md

 ## Evals

-The repo includes an automated eval suite (`eval.py`) covering two layers:
+The repo includes an automated eval suite (see `eval.py`) covering two layers:

-**LLM Quality Evals** — 14 test cases that verify Claude correctly classifies intent, resolves dates like "tomorrow" and "next Friday", extracts event titles and times, and handles edge cases like unknown intents.
+1) **LLM Quality Evals** — 14 test cases that verify Claude correctly classifies intent, resolves dates like "tomorrow" and "next Friday", extracts event titles and times, and handles edge cases like unknown intents.

-**Functional Evals** — live integration tests against Google Calendar that verify event creation, retrieval, the 11pm boundary fix, and deletion.
-Runs only when `RUN_FUNCTIONAL=true` is set to avoid touching your real calendar unintentionally.
+2) **Functional Evals** — live integration tests against Google Calendar that verify event creation, retrieval, the 11pm to 11:59pm boundary fix, and deletion.
+Runs only when `RUN_FUNCTIONAL=true` is set to avoid touching your real calendar unintentionally, as a precautionary measure.

 Results are exported to `eval_results.csv` after every run for quality tracking over time.